Your Big Guide To UK Eco-Friendly Toothpaste Brands

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Ben and Anna
+Ben & Anna

 ben and anna eco-friendly toothpaste

-Ben and Anna also make a natural mouthwash (that’s not made from coconut oil) that is also packaged in a glass bottle.
+Ben & Anna also make a natural mouthwash (that’s not made from coconut oil) that is also packaged in a glass bottle.
 See my full guide to eco-friendly mouthwash for all of the details.

 Happier